|Hmm -- another author with a beard|

-In Jewish tradition, the book of life is opened on Rosh Hashanah (which started at sundown yesterday), when God begins an annual evaluation of everyone.
+In Jewish tradition, the book of life is opened on Rosh Hashanah (which started at sundown on October 2), when God begins an annual evaluation of everyone.
 Those who will be allowed to live stay in the book of life.
 Others are deleted.

 In the time of the Old Testament (many Jewish people prefer to call it The Bible) God presumably wrote on a roll-up scroll, or maybe a stack of stone tablets.

 Today the Book of Life might be a PC with a multi-terabyte hard drive and a delete key.

 Or, maybe God uses a customized iPad with huge solid-state memory.

 It seems like God was the first self-publisher, and is now the oldest.
 I'll accept this as an almighty endorsement of self-publishing.

 My name is an old Hebrew name.
 It means "who is like God."
 If I publish what I write maybe I'm even more like God than I thought.
 [Yes, I know that my name could be a question, but today's blog post works better if I ignore that possibility.]

 The days between Rosh Hashanah and Yom Kippur (ending at sundown today) are known as the Days of Awe and also the Days of Repentance.
 This is a time to consider the sins of the previous year and to repent.
 It can't hurt for non-Jews to try it, too.
 You can also repent in February or August, or on every day.
 Off-season repentance may not buy you another year, but maybe it will help a bit.

 The the operating procedure for the book of life is ambiguous (as are many aspects of religion).